Arpit9877/Delta-Demo/README.md

 # Delta-Demo
-practice of git &amp; github
+This is demo for git &amp; github